 Understanding Screening Efficiency

-Screening efficiency measures how much of the desired aggregate is accurately separated during the screening of aggregate.
+Screening efficiency measures how much of the desired aggregate is accurately separated during the screening process.
 For example, if your screens are operating at 80% efficiency, that means 80% of the desired aggregate size passes through the screens while 20% does not.